ksu-is/ATLiens/README.md

 ### Application Overview

 Adventure Game.
-Atlanta has been invaded by aliens and the player must reach safety by escaping the city limits and reaching Canton, GA .
-The user or “player” will be presented with unique scenarios of which he/she must make decisions which affect the story's progression.
-Mini games and string riddles must be “cleared” in order for the player to progress through each checkpoint on there path to safety.
+Atlanta has been invaded by aliens and the player must reach safety by escaping the city limits and reaching Canton, GA.
+The user or “player” will be presented with unique alien monsters of which he/she must defeat while making their way out of the city.

 ___